 Flowers: The small 1/3 inch wide flowers are of a structure unique to the Euphorbia genus.
 The flower parts are grouped together in a structure called a cyathium.
 Inside at its base are 4 to 5 nectar glands (greenish-yellow in this species) and these have outward flaring appendages that look like white petals but are not.
 The underside of all this looks like a cup.
 From this base around the nectar glands appear the male flowers which have one stamen each with a yellow anther.
 Arising from the center of the cyathium is the stalk of the female flower, which has a green 3-lobed ovary with 3 divided styles emerging.
 The nectar glands turn reddish as the flower matures.

 Seed: Fertile flowers produce 3 oval brown seeds that are released when the dried ovary splits open.
+Seeds require 30 days of cold stratification for germination.
+The plant will self-seed.

 Toxic: The milky latex juice of the plant has toxic effects on humans and animals.
 Foraging on the plant has been known to be deadly to animals.
 There is some concern that the toxin is carcinogenic to humans.
 Kinghorn, in his book, Toxic Plants (Ref. #15), devotes an entire chapter to the carcinogenic and irritant properties of the Euphorbiaceae.